 Intellectual Property Law for Small Businesses

 Have a logo?
 Slogan?
 Website?
 Original artwork?
 Secret recipe?
 Have you written a book?
 Developed a new product?
-Learn the crucial points of protecting a business’s or an organization’s valuable intangible assets through basic information about copyrights, patents, trademarks, and trade secrets.
-Taught by Donna Ray Berkelhammer, Sands, Anderson, PC, or an attorney from NC LEAP..
+Learn the crucial points of protecting a business or an organization’s valuable intangible assets through basic information about copyrights, patents, trademarks, and trade secrets.
+Taught by Donna Ray Berkelhammer, The Legal Direction..

 Social Media Law for Small Businesses

 Social media is being used more and more as part of marketing strategies for businesses and nonprofits.
 Learn the growing legal issues surrounding social media: trademark and copyright issues, employee use of social media, and protecting your business/nonprofit from potential lawsuits and possible regulatory violations when using social media.
-Taught by Donna Ray Berkelhammer of Sands, Anderson, PC, or an attorney from NC LEAP.
+Taught by Donna Ray Berkelhammer, The Legal Direction. .